SHRS Faculty Spotlight: Dr. Natalie Leland

 We are exploring occupational therapy interventions with expert partners in many diverse fields including Bioengineering, Psychiatry, Cardiology and Gerontology.
-We have nationally recognized laboratories which have received funding from sources including the National Institutes of Health, the Centers for Disease Control and the Department of Defense.
+We have nationally recognized laboratories which have received funding from sources including the National Institutes of Health, the Centers for Disease Control, the Patient-Centered Outcomes Research Institute (PCORI) and the Department of Defense.
 Our research has been published in a variety of well-respected, high-impact peer reviewed journals.

 A Research Career in OT

 Many faculty in the Department of Occupational Therapy have active research programs.
-Here we feature two of our faculty, Dr. Roxanna Bendixen and Dr. Amit Sethi.
+Here we feature our faculty, Juleen Rodakowski, Angela Caldwell and Pam Toto.

 Student Research Opportunities

 The Department of Occupational Therapy Faculty are actively engaged in research studies throughout the year.
 There are several opportunities for students to become involved in these studies.
-If you are interested in participating in these research studies, please contact Laura Waterstram, MOT, OTR/L, Senior Research Occupational Therapist and Department Research Manager.
+If you are interested in participating in these research studies, please contact Laura Waterstram, MOT, OTR/L, Director of Research Operations.

 See what student research workers have to say about working in the labs:

 "It has been a privilege to participate in the Occupational Therapy Cognitive Performance Laboratory where I have not only developed research skills that will assist me in future projects, but I have also been offered countless opportunities and resources to grow my professional career.
 I was given an active role in my own research project, put in connection with established, nationally renowned professionals in the field and really got to experience the collaborative effort that is prevalent in every lab in the department.
 Each lab member took hours out of their week to ensure the team succeeded in our projects and I greatly benefited from the experience.
 My undergraduate education and career trajectory would not have been the same without the opportunity to work in this lab."